antmicro/dual-gmsl-serializer-adapter/README.md

 ## Overview

-This project contains open hardware design files for the Dual camera to GMSL serializer CSI adapter.
+This project contains open hardware design files for the Dual Camera to GMSL Serializer CSI Adapter.

 The design files were prepared in KiCad 8.